HL7/fhir-sirb/input/pagecontent/index.md

 ### Credits
-These standards were developed by Duke University with assistance from University of Arkanasas Medical Sciences and Vanderbilt University.
+These standards were developed by Duke University with assistance from University of Arkanasas of Medical Sciences and Vanderbilt University.

 ### Dependencies
 These standards were developed based upon the [R4](http://hl7.org/fhir/R4/) FHIR version.